 Patrick L. Miller is a senior attorney in the firm’s Electrical and Mechanical Patent Prosecution practice groups.
-In addition to patent-related client counseling, his practice includes preparation and prosecution of U.S., PCT, and foreign patent applications regarding electrical, mechanical, computer, medical and dental devices, and business method technologies.
+In addition to patent-related client counseling and opinions, his practice includes preparation and prosecution of U.S., PCT, and foreign patent applications regarding electrical, mechanical, computer, medical and dental devices, additive manufacturing/3D printing and business method technologies.

 Prior to joining the firm, Mr. Miller was a patent attorney in the IP practice group of a general practice law firm in the Washington, DC metro area.
 He prepared and prosecuted domestic and foreign patent applications and prepared appeal briefs for appeals to the Board of Patent Appeals and Interferences (BPAI).
 He also assisted in the preparation of validity, infringement, patentability, and clearance/freedom-to-operate opinions and provided litigation and due diligence support.
 He gained additional experience as a patent agent at a Washington, DC based intellectual property firm, where he prepared and prosecuted provisional and non-provisional patent applications involving a broad range of technologies, such as communication networks, business methods, display systems, and data storage systems.